 Time spent: 20min/day * 300 days = 100 hrs

+Activity Type: Athletics: Club Position/Leadership (50 characters): Initiator of a running tradition at night Participation grade levels: 10, 11, 12 I intend to participate in college: Yes Timing of participation School Hours per week: 2 Weeks per year: 30 Details, Honors, and Accomplishments (150 characters): Running 1500m every nigh after class, I first influenced roommates, then motivated many students in class, and finally aroused a school-wide fad.

 Running was never my hobby.
 On the contrary, I was always afraid of 1000m running test in junior school.
 On the first night when I entered high school, however, seeing the beautiful empty running track lit by fragmentary light, I wanted for a change, like every person wants to do something when starting a new beginning.
 I asked for another roommate of me for company, and we started running.
 I can still remember clearly that on the first day, our voyage was 3 laps, a total of 900m.
 At that time, when a student saw two guys running after class at night, he or she must think of them as a ephemeral passion or just want to show off.
 It was weird at first, even to myself.
 But I was not alone, and I just kept running.
 In the first week, we found 3 laps were too easy, so our target was set to 5 laps, and didn't change from then.
 In two weeks, 4 of my roommates were motivated and joined us.
 In fact, all my roommates were from different regions of Sichuan, but our relationships were quickly built and strengthened in this way.
 Sometimes we may discuss a certain math problem, or to listen to one's misfortune, or simply to enjoy immersing in the moonlight shadow.
 We may have different speed, different number of laps, but these problems never became concerns.
 It was we ran that mattered.